Best hotels with a swimming pool in Sardinia for families (2026)

 - 4Avoid the first two weeks of August if you can.
 Italian families flood Sardinia during Ferragosto (August 15), and pool areas are packed sunrise to sunset.
 Late June or early September gives you pool access without the crowds.

 - 5Ask about pool towels at check-in.
 Most Sardinia hotels provide them free, but a few charge 3-5 EUR per day or require a deposit.
-Mallorca pool hotels have a similar policy, so it is worth checking in advance.
+Corsica pool hotels, just a ferry ride from Sardinia, have a similar policy, so it is worth checking in advance.

 Other activities for families in Sardinia